palantus/d365-bp-manager/README.md

 * Select model
 * View best practices from last best practice check
 * Write justification
-* Generate new suppression xml file
+* Generate new suppression xml file with your new justifications

 ## Setup